jakubdulas/cityscape-segmentation-for-self-driving-cars/README.md

 The segmentation model is a U-Net architecture that was trained on the Cityscapes dataset.
 The model is able to segment various objects in urban environments, such as roads, buildings, and vehicles.

-The trained weights and model can be downloaded from the following links:
+The trained model can be downloaded from the following link:

 - [unet_vgg19_backbone_30_epochs.h5](https://www.dropbox.com/s/7nmmo3z65ci2jqg/unet_vgg19_backbone_30_epochs.h5?dl=0)